 We’re pleased to offer cupping, an ancient Chinese practice, in Montpelier and Williston, Vermont.
-At Integrative Acupuncture and Oriental Medicine, we specialize in using cupping to treat various ailments including pains of all types from digestive problems and respiratory conditions.
+At Integrative Acupuncture, we specialize in using cupping to treat various ailments including pains of all types from digestive problems and respiratory conditions.
 We’ve even been on TV demonstrating cupping!
 Schedule a consultation at our office in Washington or Chittenden County, Vermont to see how cupping can benefit your health.

 A Traditional Chinese Medical Technique